Indian Armed Forces: Modernisation

 Recent induction of the attack submarine INS Chakra, and the development of INS Arihant, make the Indian Navy one of six navies worldwide capable of building and operating nuclear-powered submarines.
-(Others include: China, France, Russia, the United Kingdom and the United States.)
-India also launched a 37,500-ton indigenous aircraft carrier in August 2013 in its bid to join a select group of nations – the United States, the United Kingdom, Russia and France – capable of building such warships.
-It will undergo extensive tests in the next few years before it is commissioned into the navy.
-INS Vikrant, is expected to carry MiG 29K fighters and light combat aircraft such as the HAL Tejas.
+(Others include: China, France, Russia, the United Kingdom, and the United States.)
+India also launched a 37,500-ton indigenous aircraft carrier in August 2013 in its bid to join a select group of nations – the United States, the United Kingdom, Russia, and France – capable of building such warships.
+It will undergo extensive tests in the next few years before it is commissioned into the Navy.
+INS Vikrant is expected to carry MiG 29K fighters and light combat aircraft such as the HAL Tejas.

 India is also set to become the first country to buy a military aircraft from Japan since World War II.
-India is expected to sign a deal for the purchase of six Utility Seaplane Mark 2 (US-2) amphibian aircraft when Prime Minister Narendra Modi visits Japan from 31 August – 3 September 2014.
+India is expected to sign a deal for the purchase of six Utility Seaplane Mark 2 (US-2) amphibious aircraft when Prime Minister Narendra Modi visits Japan from 31 August to 3 September 2014.
 The 47-tonne US-2 aircraft does not require a long airstrip to take off or to land.
 It is capable of taking off from land and water (300 m-stretch).
 It can carry loads of up to 18 tonnes and can be engaged in search and rescue operations.
 With a range of over 4500 km it can patrol areas 1800 km away and react to an emergency by landing 30 armed troops even in waves as high as 10 ft.

 Indian Air Force

 The Indian Air Force is the air arm of the Indian armed forces.
 Its primary responsibility is to secure Indian airspace and to conduct aerial warfare during a conflict.
 It was officially established on 8 October 1932 as an auxiliary air force of the British Raj and the prefix Royal was added in 1945 in recognition of its services during World War II.
 After India achieved independence from the United Kingdom in 1947, the Royal Indian Air Force served the Dominion of India, with the prefix being dropped when India became a republic in 1950.
-The Indian Air Force plays a crucial role in securing Indian airspace and also in India's power projection in South Asia and Indian Ocean.
+The Indian Air Force plays a crucial role in securing Indian airspace and also in India's power projection in South Asia and the Indian Ocean.
 Therefore, modernising and expanding the Indian Air Force is a top priority for the Indian government.
 Over the years, the IAF has grown from a tactical force to one with transoceanic reach.
-The strategic reach emerges from induction of Force Multipliers like Flight Refuelling Aircraft (FRA), Unmanned Aerial Vehicle (UAV) and credible strategic lift capabilities.
+The strategic reach emerges from the induction of Force Multipliers like Flight Refuelling Aircraft (FRA), Unmanned Aerial Vehicle (UAV), and credible strategic lift capabilities.